Hasibix/HasiCraft-Discord-Bot-V3/README.md

 # HasiCraft Discord Bot V3.0

 This repo contains the source code for [HasiCraft](https://discord.gg/RX5azB3NwP)'s Discord Bot version 3.0.
-This bot is written in Java using Java Discord API (JDA).
-Previously, it was written in Javascript using NodeJS and Discord.JS.
-This project is COMPLETELY free to use.
-Anyone can use this project for any kind of open source use.
-More information, docs and credits comming soon.

 This version of the bot is written in Java using the **J**ava **D**iscord **A**PI (JDA).
 Previously, it was written in Javascript using NodeJS and Discord.js.